ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.6 - Review distribution. </figcaption>
 </figure>

 Understanding how much a game is liked is not as straightforward as it might seem.
-As Fortuna Imperatore, underscores
+As Fortuna Imperatore underscores,

 <blockquote class = "expert_quote">
-  "The recipe is therefore very difficult since the impossible question is to respond to the needs of society at that historical moment."
+  "The recipe is very difficult to find, given that our impossible task is to respond to the needs of society at that historical moment."
 </blockquote>

 Appreciation can’t be distilled into a single number, but the industry has long leaned on a few core metrics.
 On Metacritic, two scores are typically available: the critic score, based on professional reviews, and the user score, submitted by players.
 On Steam, the main visible indicator of satisfaction is the positive review ratio — the share of user reviews marked as “positive”.